 Will Smith’s passion for technology began in the first grade when he received his first computer.
 By the time he was in fourth grade he had formed his own technology company helping individuals and businesses with their technology problems.

-Now as a senior in the UTSA College of Business, Smith will graduate this spring in three years and has already secured a position as an information security engineer on the Global Information Security Team at Mastercard’s Global Operations Center in Missouri.
+Now as a senior in the UTSA College of Business, Smith will graduate this spring, and in three years and has already secured a position as an information security engineer on the Global Information Security Team at Mastercard’s Global Operations Center in Missouri.

 “I have a passion for studying cyber security,” said Smith, a native of Austin.
 “I chose UTSA because of its No. 1 ranking.
 And, I’ve fallen in love with the campus.”